ale-fante/devops_for_the_desperate/README.md

 Here is a quick overview of each directory:

 * _ansible_: Contains the playbook and tasks to follow along in the first section of the book.
+ - Vagrant automates the process of creating the VM, while Ansible configures the VM once it's running.
+ - Configuration Management is the process of configuring resources for a specific purpose in a predictable, repeatable manner.
+ - Infrastructure as code

 * _monitoring_: Contains the k8s manifest files to install Prometheus, Alertmanager, and Grafana.